-Likewise, the use of a plastic container with openings on the sides and the bottom is possible.
+Likewise, using a plastic container with openings on the sides and the bottom is possible.
 It allows water to leave more efficiently and improves airflow.

-In addition, while repotting you should find a pot that is about 2 inches bigger than the one you’re using now.
+Additionally, while repotting, you should find a pot about 2 inches bigger than the one you’re using now.

 Step-by-Step Guide on Repotting Hoya Imbricata

-- You can turn imbricata upside down and place your palm over the top of the container to remove the plant instead of pulling it out.
+- While removing the plant from the pot, you can turn it upside down and place your palm over the top of the container to remove the plant instead of pulling it out.

 - Cut off any roots that have grown outside of the rootball’s core.
 Pruning the Hoya imbricata’s older roots will help it thrive in its new container.